 This is in effect what Castro did in Cuba in 1959.
 Before Castro came to power, there was no capital punishment in Cuba.
 Not only did Castro introduce the death penalty but he made it retroactive for offenses committed before 1959.
 But that's not the worst of it: he created a whole series of new "crimes" subject to the death penalty and proceeded to execute 15,000 Cubans whom he claimed had violated his new "laws" before the activity they engaged-in had been criminalized.
 To put this in the simplest terms: you walked on the right side of the street yesterday.
 Tomorrow the government makes it illegal for you to walk on the right side of the street today, tomorrow and yesterday.
 How can anyone living under such a regime feel safe?
 Even the perpetual leftside walker must fear that tomorrow his own conduct may be criminalized retroactively and himself thrown in jail alongside the erstwhile rightside walker.

-The Miami Herald.
+Now let us apply these principles to the case of the 3 journalist fired by The Miami Herald.
 When they worked for Radio and TV Martí, it was not unethical for them to do so since there was no rule or agreement prohibiting them from doing so.
 In fact, The Miami Herald was aware of the fact, publicized the fact in their paper and never said or did anything to signify their disapproval with that fact.
 Then the Knight Ridder corporation sells the Herald to the McClatchy corporation.
 Shortly thereafter, the new regime decrees that not only will it be a terminable offense to work for U.S.-sponsored broadcasting in the future, but that all (or some) who have been so engaged in the past (even under another regime when it was acceptable) shall be subject to termination.
 This is what's known as retroactive penalties.
 Whether they are applied in the public or private sector, such dispositions fly in the face of the most elementary concepts of justice.
 In fact, even children know better than to apply new rules to old games.

 So whether or no the McClatchy corporation is actually trying to appease Castro or following Castro's lead becomes, if not a moot point, then at least a lesser consideration than the fact that it has demonstrably embraced its policies and tactics by adopting workplace policies that are at their root as arbitrary and tyrannical as Castro's "laws."
 In fact, it has become the very thing that it purports to oppose.

-The Herald joining with the enemy; but of The Herald becoming the enemy.
+It is not a question of The Herald joining with the enemy; but of The Herald becoming the enemy.

 http://www.miamiherald.com/579/story/264949.html